-Frank J. Schwitter has been engaged principally as a consultant for law and accounting firms since 1998.
+Frank J. Schwitter has been a partner with the investment firm, 1624 Capital LLC since February 2013.
+In 2014, he was appointed to the Accounting and Audit Committee of the New York Athletic Club.
+Mr. Schwitter has also been engaged principally as a consultant for law and accounting firms from 1998 to 2010.
 From 1996 to 1998, Mr. Schwitter served as Senior Business Advisor and Technical Consultant to Prasetio Utomo & Co. in Indonesia.
 Prior to 1996, Mr. Schwitter served 38 years with Arthur Andersen LLP, where he was a partner and the Managing Director of the Firm's International Business Program from 1982 to 1996.
 Mr. Schwitter also served as an officer and director of a number of business organizations including the Foreign Policy Association, the Business Council for International Understanding, Council of the Americas, the Long Island Association of Business and the Huntington Chamber of Commerce.
 From 1998 to 2003, Mr. Schwitter served on the Technical Standards Committee of the American Institute of Certified Public Accountants ("AICPA") and he remains a member of the AICPA.
 Mr. Schwitter is a Certified Public Accountant in New York State.
-Mr. Schwitter is considered an "independent" director under New York Stock Exchange rules.
+Additionally, Mr. Schwitter is a veteran of the United States Air Force.
+Mr. Schwitter is considered an "independent" director under NYSE rules.

 Mr. Schwitter brings to the Board a wealth of knowledge in finance and accounting at both the domestic and international levels.
-His prior experience as a partner of one of the largest accounting firms at that time, has provided him with a solid foundation from which to assess and advise on the Company's internal controls, financial strategy, financial reporting and interactions with the Company's independent auditors.
+His prior experience as a partner of one of the largest accounting firms at that time, has provided him with a solid foundation from which to assess and advise on the Company's internal controls, financial strategy, financial reporting and interactions with the Company's independent registered public accounting firm.
 His strong leadership skills, acquired during many years of senior management, are a complement to the Board's composition.